 The NFL and NHL combines are a hotbed for the latest tests to glean insights into potential for sporting excellence.
 This includes detailed medical assessments and batteries of physiological tests.
 However, in the past teams at the combines have also profiled athletes using NeuroTracker, in order to discover elite potential at the cognitive level.

 As well as being used for recruitment, data from these baselines are being tracked against career progress from youth to adult age.
 In a few years’, and for the first time ever, it should provide insights into just how much advantage can be gained from a mental edge.

-Similarly, US Soccer have collaborated with NeuroTracker and the Faubert Applied Research Center to assess thousands of young professional players.
+Similarly, US Soccer have collaborated with NeuroTracker and the Faubert Lab to assess thousands of young professional players.
 At annual assessments, hundreds of athletes are baselined per day, and the results are cross referenced with all other tests and demographic data.